Rohit2408/Voice-Assistant/README.md

 - Requests --> ```pip install requests ``` == Requests is used for making GET and POST requests
 - BeautifulSoup --> ```pip install beautifulsoup4``` == Beautiful Soup is a library that makes it easy to scrape information from web pages

-*Make sure you use your own API key for the modules
+*Make sure you use your own API key for the modules and do install the above mentioned modules before running the program* *You have to create your own account in <b>TWILIO</b>, <b>WolframAlpha</b> to get your own API key* *For the weather module search for open weather api in google and create an account to get your own API*

 ### @Author: